natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Brigand%20B%201.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} British light bomber {{Battle-rating}}.
 It was introduced in [[Update 1.63 "Desert Hunters"]].

-This plane is a pure bomber hunter and ground attack aircraft.
-If there are no bombers for you to hunt, switch to heading on fighters.
+This plane is an effective bomber hunter and ground attack aircraft.
+If there are no bombers for you to hunt, switch to attacking fighters using the altitude advantage given by the bomber spawn.
 Should you survive to late match and find that the tickets will decide the match then you may load up air-to-ground weapons, but not before that.

 == General info ==
 === Flight performance ===